The Common Program of the People's Republic of China 1949-1954

 See Timeline Hukou Introduction 1948-1954

-Brown (2012) however, argues "In the first four years of Communist rule in Tianjin, household registration had little to do with limiting rural-to-urban migration.
-In October 1949, Public Security vice director Wan Xiaotang, ..., ordered his force to link household registration with the struggle against enemy operatives.3 Hukou police busied themselves with door-to-door checks, paying special attention to people suspected of being counterrevolutionaries.4 Rather than excluding people from rural backgrounds, Communist leaders’ plan for Tianjin during the early 1950s stressed social order."
+To control this movement, the CCP had introduced a household registration system (Hukou) as early as April 1948 in newly liberated areas in northeastern China.
+However, in Tianjin, household registration initially played a minimal role in curbing rural-to-urban migration.
+Instead, efforts were focused on maintaining social order, and authorities tried to persuade refugees to return home or migrate to other parts of the country by offering transportation, food, and accommodation.
+For example, in October 1949, Public Security vice director Wan Xiaotang instructed his force to connect household registration with efforts against enemy operatives.
+Hukou police conducted thorough door-to-door inspections, particularly targeting individuals suspected of counterrevolutionary activities.
+Rather than focusing on the exclusion of individuals from rural areas, the Communist leaders' strategy for Tianjin in the early 1950s prioritized maintaining social order.
 The Tianjin administration tried to persuade refugees to go back to their home town or to migrate to other parts of China.
 They provided transportation costs, food and accommodation in the receiving villages.
 Several people took advantage of this deportation program and entered the city to receive free tickets and stipends.
 The underlying idea of this policy was to separate the ‘consumers’ from the ‘producers’ and to get rid of the former and to stimulate the latter.

 a. urban non-agricultural (urban workers);